Table of contents

 Median RTI is a less comparable measure here, since AWE figures include bonus payments that generally create data extremes, which are not reflected in median as an estimator of average.

-Figure 10: The AWE trend follows both the RTI mean and median very well, although there is a difference in levels.
+Figure 10: The AWE trend follows both the RTI mean and median very well, although there is a difference in levels

-Average Weekly Earnings (AWE) for Real Time Information (RTI) (UK) and AWE (Great Britain), seasonally adjusted, three months to September 2014 to three months to October 2020
+Average Weekly Earnings (AWE) for Real Time Information (RTI) (UK) and AWE (Great Britain), seasonally adjusted, three months to September 2014 to three months to December 2021

-Source: Office for National Statistics – Monthly Wages and Salaries Survey; HM Revenue and Customs – Pay As You Earn Real Time Information
+Source: Office for National Statistics – Monthly Wages and Salaries Survey, HM Revenue and Customs – Pay As You Earn Real Time Information

-Download this chart Figure 10: The AWE trend follows both the RTI mean and median very well, although there is a difference in levels.
+Download this chart Figure 10: The AWE trend follows both the RTI mean and median very well, although there is a difference in levels

-Image .csv .xlsASHE versus PAYE RTI
+Image .csv .xlsASHE compared with HMRC PAYE RTI

 Main differences